V-R-7/AWS-EC2/README.md

 Click on Launch Instance.

 Now gonna create an AMI (An AMI is a template that contains the software configuration (operating system, application server, and applications) required to launch your instance.)
-- Select an AMI - Amazon Linux 2023 AMI 2023
+* Select an AMI - Amazon Linux 2023 AMI 2023
-- Select an Instance Type - t2.micro
+* Select an Instance Type - t2.micro
-- Create a key pair with RSA keypair type & download .pem file to the computer (keep the file safe with you).
+* Create a key pair with RSA keypair type & download .pem file to the computer (keep the file safe with you).
-- Storage settings is set by default (can skip it)
+* Storage settings is set by default (can skip it)
-- Final step click on Launch Instance
+* Final step click on Launch Instance

-Now you can able to see your created instance.
+Now you can able to see your created instance in the portal.

 ## Connecting to EC2 Instance Using SSH :